 In The Day After Tomorrow Sam Hall's rival for Laura's affections talks about trying to get to his younger brother early in the film.
 The last mention of this is just before Sam almost drowns while calling his dad.
 It's implied that the brother dies in the tragedy.

 Shaun of the Dead has several that are addressed in DVD extras, such as how Shaun lured the zombies away from the pub and survived, how Shaun got zombie Ed back to his house and what happened to Diane who just disappeared into a crowd of zombies at one point near the end and never seen again (she managed to climb into a tree where she passed out, woke up when all the zombies were gone and order was restored, but decided to stay up in the tree anyways just to be safe where she survived by eating her boyfriend's leg).

 Ginger Snaps has one of these.
 While the core of the plot revolves around the two sisters, their mother, and the older sister's boyfriend, the girls' father is an important secondary character.
 He is last seen briefly just before the climax of the film begins, and is never seen or heard from again.

+The Grim Reaper is apparently still running amok in the "real" world at the end of Last Action Hero.
 Since he declares that he's following a list, and doesn't touch people who aren't on it, he presumably doesn't make any real impact on the world - he only touches people who would have died anyway.